 What’s in It for You?

 A Certified Deal Architect can be compared to Six Sigma Black Belts, ITIL Masters, or Agile Scrum Masters – all of whom work to lead their organizations through a proven business methodology.
-Around the world professionals consider the Certified Deal Architect Program the “gold standard” for developing strategic business relationships because CDA candidates must demonstrate their competency in the art, science, and practice of the Vested methodology and business model.
+Around the world, professionals consider the Certified Deal Architect Program the “gold standard” for developing strategic business relationships because CDA candidates must demonstrate their competency in the art, science, and practice of the Vested methodology and business model.
 Earning the CDA certification is a showcase skill in which individuals have proven their ability to enable their organization to achieve win-win relationships.

-Organizations who simply want a UT Faculty to assess their agreement will still need to register at least one team members for the UT Validation course, but the candidate does not have to do the additional work needed to earn their CDA.
+Organizations who simply want a UT Faculty to assess their agreement will still need to register at least one team member for the UT Validation course, but the candidate does not have to do the additional work needed to earn their CDA.

 Reach out to Mike Watts – program Chief of Staff – who can answer questions and provide personalized help in getting registered.
 Mike can be reached at [email protected].